 A school building is put on the list if it reports five or more confirmed cases of COVID-19 in students or staff who were in a building while infectious during a two-week reporting period.
 The building is removed after 28 days of no new positive tests.

-No other Northland school buildings were added or removed.
 These Northland schools still remain on the outbreak list as of Thursday: